TY Shaban: Early life and education

 Shaban was born on 4 February 1980 in the Nasarawa area of Nasarawa Local Government Area of Kano State, Nigeria.
 He attended Brigade Primary School, Junior Secondary School at Kano Teachers College and Senior Secondary School at Government Secondary School Stadium Duka in Kano.
 He studied Agriculture at the Federal College of Education (Technical) Bichi.
 He also studied Public Administration at Kano Polytechnic.
 He also did a Diploma in Film Production at Yusuf Maitama Sule University, Kano, both in Kano State.
-TY Shaban is a singer and filmmaker and producer at Northern Nigeria Cinema Kannywood.
-TY Shaban is the father of Sani TY Shaban (Freiiboi) a 16-year-old Hausa HIP-HOP singer from Northern Nigeria.
+TY Shaban is a singer and filmmaker and Film producer at Northern Nigeria Cinema Kannywood.
+TY Shaban is the father of Sani TY Shaban (Freiiboi) a 16-year-old Hausa Hip-hop singer from Northern Nigeria.

 Music industry

-Shaban was first known in the field of Hausa Musics.
+Shaban was first known in the field of Hausa musics.
 His songs "Uwargida Ran Gida" and "Shaba zo Taho" are well-known because they have reached every part of Hausa land.